cassiecorey/dana/README.md

         └── *.txt
 ```

+###File Format
+QA files should be formated with questions and answers each on separate lines and not spanning more than one line (no '\n' except between question and answer).
+They should also not have any unneccessary '\n' anywhere (at the end for example) as this might skew the results of ```data_stats```.

-###To clean a data file of some common non ASCII characters:
+###To clean a file of some common non ASCII characters:
 ```
 $ sed -i.bak -f clean_file file.txt
 ```